 - Represented specialty laboratories in False Claims Act investigations in connection with the payment of processing and handling fees for specimen collection.

-- Represented a large physician practice in several investigations, including alleged violations of the Anti-Kickback Statute and False Claims Act violations stemming from medically unnecessary procedures.
+- Represented a large physician practice in several investigations, including alleged violations of the Anti-Kickback Statute and False Claims Act violations stemming from medically unnecessary procedures and arrangements with referring physicians.

 - Conducted internal investigations of several health care providers and prepared self-disclosures to the U.S. Department of Health and Human Services, Office of Inspector General (OIG) and Centers for Medicare & Medicaid Services (CMS).

-- Represented several clinical laboratories in administrative proceedings, opposing loss of CLIA certification and the imposition of the two-year owner/operator ban.
+- Represented several clinical laboratories and laboratory directors in administrative proceedings, opposing loss of CLIA certification and the imposition of the two-year owner/operator ban.

 - Successfully opposed the OIG’s proposed exclusion of a physician from participation in federal health care programs.